aprilyye/camelmicro-website/documents/design-plan.md

 * Contact form

+For the contact form, I plan have a database where I store the sender name, email, and message.
+If the information is correctly inputted into the database I will let them know their message has been recorded.
+The admins who log in will be able to see a table of these messages and respond accordingly.
+An alternative is also using the "mailto: " function.

 * Blog Upload Form

 For the blog upload form, I plan on using an upload, login/logoff, and submission form for both comments and blogs.
 This will require some iterations of foreach loops especially for the submission form (into an array of comments for a particular post), and the login/logoff system might be applied using the cookie system in Project 3 or the session_start() function built into PHP.
 As always, input and output will be filtered in order to accommodate certain submissions (ex. comments, blogs posts).